hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 #### Final Type 2 steps

 !!! warning "Is the current SSH server permanent?"
-    If the tool you used does not know how to correctly set permanent root access on your firmware, it will create a temporary SSH dropbear instance on port `6666`.
+    If the tool you used does not know how to correctly set permanent root access on your firmware, or you mixed different rooting strategies without resetting between them, you may get a temporary SSH dropbear instance on port `6666`.
 You will configure dropbear in order to run a permanent LAN-side SSH server later on following this guide.

 Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.